 White Triangle Daxamites destroy Trom, orphaning the young Jan Arrah (later Element Lad).
 NOTE: Mark Waid's last issue.

-1st mission of the Legion Espionage Squad; 1st app.
-Apparition's father, Murl Wazzo.
+1st mission of the Legion Espionage Squad; first appearance Apparition's father, Murl Wazzo.
 NOTE: Wazzo's name is also given as Luonel Bordo in Legion #102.

 Legionnaires #28 (Aug.
 1995)

 Saturn Girl senses Valor's presence in the Stasis Zone.
-Apparition is seemingly killed by a Daxamite.
+The White Triangle is defeated but Apparition is seemingly killed by a Daxamite.
 Andromeda imprisoned as a traitor, but is believed dead by the Legion and general public.

 Legionnaires Annual #2 (1995)

-A funeral is held for Apparition & Andromeda.
-Ultra Boy, Jan Arrah & Live Wire admitted for membership, but the corrupt President Chu immediately expels them.
-1st app.
-Arn Kwin, Xamuel Ivar.
-1st app.
-Dr. Regulus, who is fired from Morgna industries.
+A funeral is held for Apparition and Andromeda.
+Ultra Boy, Jan Arrah and Live Wire admitted for membership, but the corrupt President Chu immediately expels them.
+First appearance Arn Kwin, Xamuel Ivar.
+First appearance Dr. Regulus, who is fired from Morgna industries.